Jeff Fillion: Media – radio career

 After numerous rumours to the effect that he would be hired by other radio stations in the Quebec City market (which turned out to be unfounded) or by a satellite radio group, he announced his intention of launching a subscription-only Internet radio service.
 RadioPirate.com was launched on March 17, 2006, exactly a year after he was fired by CHOI-FM.
-His radio show was also broadcast on XM Satellite Radio, channel 156 until his contract was nullified on August 11, 2011 by the newly merged Sirius XM Canada.
+His radio show was also broadcast on XM Satellite Radio, channel 156 until his contract was nullified on August 11, 2011 by the newly merged SiriusXM Canada.
 His internet station still lives today and a free light version is also available.
 Fillion was hired by Bell Media and was back on the air beginning March 3, 2014 with his show "Jeff Fillion" on NRJ 98.9, a Quebec City radio station.

 On April 19, 2016, Fillion was suspended indefinitely by Bell Media for a tweet that he posted about an interview that Alexandre Taillefer had with Guy A. Lepage on the French Canadian show Tout le monde en parle (Quebec).
 The tweet linked to an article which summarized the interview.
 The only other content of the tweet was two identical emoji faces which Fillion included, seemingly because they resemble Taillefer.
 Fillion's tweet was interpreted by his opponents as trying to ridicule Taillefer who was blaming the company Amazon.com for the suicide of his son.
 Although he quickly deleted his tweet, Fillion was suspended by Bell Media after Taillefer, in an interview with Paul Arcand, publicly questioned the fact that Bell Media was still employing him.

 On April 20, 2016, Bell Media announced that Fillion was not an employee of the company anymore.